 "I made these for breakfast this morning, and they'll definitely be on my regular rotation.
 They were nice and fluffy and kept me satisfied all morning."- Amanda Dixon

-You can skip the protein powder for this recipe as these Greek yogurt protein pancakes use yogurt and almond flour to get their protein intake.
-Not only are they a delicious treat in the morning but they're also really easy to make given that they only have 6 ingredients.
-Couple that with the fact that they freeze well and make for an easy make-ahead breakfast and they're on permanent rotation in our house along with these sheet pan protein pancakes.
+You can skip the protein powder for this recipe, as these Greek yogurt protein pancakes use yogurt and almond flour to get their protein intake.
+Not only are they a delicious treat in the morning, but they're also really easy to make, given that they only have 6 ingredients.
+Couple that with the fact that they freeze well and make for one of my favorite easy make-ahead breakfast recipes.
+In fact, they're on permanent rotation in our house along with these sheet pan protein pancakes.

 Allergy-friendly and low in carbs but high in flavor (kinda like this baked yogurt), these almond flour yogurt pancakes make just as awesome a breakfast as they do a post-workout snack - so do these low carb, 3-ingredient protein pancakes.